 Whether you’re managing one person or 15 people, adjusting to your new role as a manager can be a learning process.
-Especially if you’re now managing your peers.
+Especially if you’re managing your peers now.
 Follow these 5 tips to make it a smooth transition.

-- Gain respect: Earn respect by sustaining a culture of accountability and productivity.
-Show the rest of the company you have what it takes to be successful and are committed to your new role.
-Don’t be afraid to roll your sleeves up and show staff you are still in the trenches with them.
+Earn respect by sustaining a culture of accountability and productivity.
+Show the rest of the company you have what it takes to be successful.
+Show them your commitment to your new role.
+In addition, don’t be afraid to roll up your sleeves and show staff you are still in the trenches with them.

-- Find a mentor: Find someone in the company who also was promoted to manager and ask them for advice and guidance.
+Find a manager who was promoted in your company and ask them for advice and guidance.
 You can learn from their struggles and accomplishments within the company.

-- Do your research: Read everything about management and leadership you can.
+Read everything about management and leadership you can.
 Learn about different types of leadership and the management styles of famous leaders like Jack Welch and Steve Jobs.
-Do your research but also realize your style may be nothing like theirs, and create your own.
+After doing your research, create your own style.